 And recently, a reader asked me to pick just three oils to recommend to a beginner and tell a few situations you’d use them for.
 Challenge accepted.

 Lavender essential oil is well-known for calming.
 Did you know that it also soothes irritated skin?
-And that you can use it as a first aid treatment for burns, insect bites and scrapes?
+And that you can use it for a more restful night’s sleep?
 Plus it’s mild enough to apply topically without being diluted in a carrier oil.

 Think of lemon essential oil as the de-gunkifier of the world (in addition to being a great mood-lifter).
 It will get the gunk off of just about anything.
 Use a drop to get clay off your table, degrease dishes or get sticky sap off your hands.

-And it’s not just limited to cleaning – it works wonders at detoxifying the body.
+And it’s not just limited to cleaning – it works wonders at gently cleansing the body.

 AKA Tea Tree oil.
-It’s a potent germ killer, so it’s a great addition to DIY cleaners.
+It’s great at getting rid of environmental threats, so it’s a great addition to DIY cleaners.
 Melaleuca is also a skin soother, particularly if you’re dealing with irritated skin.

 Lavender/lemon/melaleuca is my current favorite essential oil combo.
 It smells wonderful – the lavender is noticeable, but not overpowering.
 I frequently put the mix in my diffuser, my unscented dish soap and my DIY all-purpose cleaning spray.